Blatoy/nautsrankings/README.md

 This project uses jQuery

 # Credits
-Made by Blatoy from scratch, inspired by the first version of Nautsrankings made by Josh Medeiros and the in-game leaderboard.
+Made by Blatoy from scratch using [Marukyu's](https://github.com/Marukyu/) nauts leaderboard API, inspired by the first version of Nautsrankings made by Josh Medeiros and the in-game leaderboard.